 Although they’ll need to make a decision quite quickly about whether to accept the offer, encourage them not to rush this step.
 This is when their Clearing prep will pay off – if they’ve already weighed up alternative universities and courses, they’ll be better equipped and feel more confident when they do make their decision.

-Your child may feel anxious and worried about going through the Clearing process, but trained Clearing Advisers will guide them every step of the way.
-And, with your support, they’ll find the degree they’ve always dreamed about.
+Your child may feel anxious and worried about going through the Clearing process, but trained Clearing support advisers will guide them every step of the way.
+With your encouragement, they’ll find the degree they’ve always dreamed about.